open-contracting/standard/standard/docs/en/schema/merging.md

 There are some situations in which it is important to be able to see how data about a contracting process has changed over time.
 For example, to identify how contract values have altered, or milestones moved through stages of implementation.

-The versioned release schema provides a model for representing this data.
+The [versioned release validation schema](../../versioned-release-validation-schema.json) provides a model for representing this data.

-In a versioned release, instead of over-writing past values when combining multiple releases, each field becomes an array of objects, indicating the:
+In a versioned release, instead of over-writing past values when combining multiple releases, each field (with the exception of the ```id``` property of objects within an array) becomes an array of objects, indicating the:

 * The date, id and tag of the releases where a field-value pair was first encountered;
 * The value of the field-value pair at that point;

 As a result, the history of any field can be easily read from the data structure.

+The property ```"versionId":true``` is used to explicitly declare the cases where an ```id``` field **should** be versioned (i.e. within an object that is not within an array).

 ### Example